-One of the most effective ways to harness the website traffic you already get to your real estate website is using retargeting campaigns.
+Retargeting campaigns are one of the most effective ways to harness the website traffic you already get to your real estate website.

 This article will discuss what they are, how to create Dynamic Facebook Ads for real estate, and how they can perform by crunching some marketing numbers.

 What Are Dynamic Facebook Ads for Real Estate

 Dynamic Facebook Ads for real estate are part of the dynamic ads Facebook offers to marketers.

 So by explaining what dynamic ads are, we can already explain what dynamic Facebook ads for real estate mean.

 Sometimes, you find the best explanation right at the source, which would be Facebook itself.

 This is what they explain on their website about dynamic ads, obviously a bit in a “salesy” tone: